 Cook

-Bring the stew to a boil over medium-high heat.
-Reduce the heat; cover and simmer for about 25-30 minutes or until the vegetables are tender.
+Bring the mixture to a boil over medium-high heat, then reduce the heat; cover and simmer for about 25-30 minutes or until the vegetables are tender.
 Lastly, stir in the peas and parsley; heat through for roughly 10 minutes.

 Ladle stew into single serving bowls and enjoy!